dbfriend/pgdumpall/README.md

 This script creates a full PostgreSQL database backup

 ### Features
-- Performing a logical backup of all databases within the PostgreSQL instance
+- [x] Performing a logical backup of all databases within the PostgreSQL instance
-- Generating logs and includes error handling
+- [x] Generating logs and includes error handling
-- Can be scheduled for daily execution
+- [x] Can be scheduled for daily execution
-- Included a backup retention mechanism and is deleting backups after a define time automatically
+- [x] Included a backup retention mechanism and is deleting backups after a define time automatically
-- It compresses backups to save storage.
+- [x] Compresses backups to save storage.
 Compressions algorithm can be Gzip or Zstandard

 ### Requirements
 - The script **pg-backup.sh** should be placed for security reasons with 700 permissions to the home-directory of the user, for example: /home/postgres